House of Cards season 2: Impact

-U.S. President Barack Obama quipped about his interest in an advance copy of the second series: "I wish things were that ruthlessly efficient ...
+U.S. President Barack Obama joked that he wanted an advance copy of the second series and quipped, "I wish things were that ruthlessly efficient. [...]
 It's true.
-I was looking at Kevin Spacey thinking, 'this guy's getting a lot of stuff done'."
-The evening before the season was posted, someone responsible for the @BarackObama Twitter account (which is run by Organizing for Action) tweeted a request that no spoilers be posted online.
-Since the season debuted on Valentine's Day, The New York Observer created themed cards in honor of the series with quotes such as "A great man once said everything is about sex.
+I was looking at Kevin Spacey thinking, 'This guy's getting a lot of stuff done.'"
+The evening before the season was posted, someone responsible for the @BarackObama Twitter account (which was run by Organizing for Action) tweeted a request that no spoilers be posted online.

+Since the season debuted on Valentine's Day, The New York Observer created themed cards with quotes from the series such as, "A great man once said everything is about sex.
 Except sex.
-Sex is about power" (an Oscar Wilde quote Underwood had stated during season 1).
+Sex is about power."
+This was an Oscar Wilde quote Underwood used during the first season.

 Whereas less than 2% of Netflix subscribers streamed season 1 during the first weekend last year, over 15% streamed at least one hour during the business day on February 14.